Growing Room: Person-Centred Therapy

 My current fees are:

-If therapy proceeds after initial consultation, I ask for full payment of fee, preferably via bank transfer, prior to the next session to guarantee the booking.
+If therapy proceeds after initial meeting, I ask for full payment of fee, preferably via bank transfer, prior to the next session to guarantee the booking.

 I am fully insured and have an Enhanced DBS certificate.
 I am a registered member of and adhere to the British Association of Counselling and Psychotherapy’s (BACP) ethical framework.
 I will always be mindful of whether I feel able to work safely, ethically and professionally with you.